HomeHealth ConditionsCancerDoes hair dye really cause cancer?

 Does hair dye really cause cancer?

-A recent study carried out in the United States did not find a significant link between hair dyes and most cancers.
+A study carried out in the United States did not find a significant link between hair dyes and most cancers.

-The use of permanent hair dyes is common in modern societies.
-In Europe and the United States, 50-80% of women and 10% of men above the age of 40 use hair dye.
-The wide-use of these products has some concerned about whether tehy are really involved in contributing to causing cancer.
-The World Health Organization’s International Agency for Research on Cancer have labelled occupational exposure to hair dyes as a probable carcinogen (cancer-causing agent).
+The wide use of these products has some concerns about whether they are really involved in contributing to causing cancer.
+The World Health Organization’s International Agency for Research on Cancer has labeled occupational exposure to hair dyes as a probable carcinogen (cancer-causing agent).
 Hairdressers and barbers are at higher risk than consumers as they are exposed to higher doses of the chemicals in hair dyes.

-There is public concern regarding the carcinogenic potential of hair dyes due to the unknown risk from personal use of hair dyes.
 The US Food and Drug Administration, as well as the International Agency for Research on Cancer, are constantly observing the long-term effects and safety of hair dyes.
 Hematopoietic cancer, bladder cancer, breast cancer, and lung cancer are the most frequently investigated cancer subtypes in relation to the use of hair dyes.

 Permanent hair dyes are the most aggressive type

-Types of hair dyes include oxidative (permanent), direct (semi-permanent), and natural.
-Permanent hair dye is the most used modern hair dye, with a share of 80% in Europe and the United States.
-Permanent hair dye products are the most aggressive type since the colour change will remain until the hair is replaced by new growth.
+Permanent hair dye products are the most aggressive type since the color change will remain until the hair is replaced by new growth.
 Permanent hair dyes generally consist of intermediates and couplers, which are made up of aromatic amines.
 Personal use of permanent hair dyes leads to exposure to hair dye chemicals both by absorption through the skin and exposure to fumes.

 Analysis of nurses who use permanent hair dyes

-An ongoing Nurses’ Health Study can be used to help answer the question, ‘does hair dye really cause cancer?’.
+An ongoing Nurses’ Health Study can be used to help answer the question, ‘Does hair dye really cause cancer?’.
 The cohort consisted of 117,200 eligible women, who enrolled in 1976 and have been followed up for 36 years.
 The participants were healthy female nurses between the ages of 30 and 55 at the beginning of the investigation.

 Duration and frequency of use of permanent hair dyes were calculated.
 For accurate results, the research team assessed age, race, natural hair color, body mass index, smoking status, and alcohol consumption in participants who were diagnosed with cancer.